EffectOrientedProgramming/book/Chapters/02_Introduction_to_Effects.md

 Another program might read your data before you delete it, or a database trigger might activate during an `INSERT`.

-Once a program has communicated with an external system, (i.e. performed an Effect), everything that happens on that external systems is out of the program's control.
+Once our program runs an Effect, the impact is out of our control.

-Whether the external system takes any action based on the communication, we have to assume the act of communicating to an external system has modified the external system.
+We must assume that running an Effect modifies an external system.

 As an example in real-life, just saying the words "You are getting a raise" creates an "effect" that may not be reversible.